khangich/reliability-api/README.md

 HTTP surface.
 The goal is to provide a starting point for building the "Stripe-for-Agents" enforcement layer described in the product specification.

+## Research-backed Motivation

+Shome et al. (2025) review 102 commercial agent offerings and find that most cluster around three marketed capabilities: orchestration (36 automation and 18 direct UI control products), creation (25 writing, 3 app/site builders, and 2 each for presentations and images), and insight (98 information retrieval, 44 recommendation, 31 data analysis, and 17 synthesis agents).
+Yet when 31 participants were asked to complete 62 representative tasks with two leading commercial agents (Operator and Manus), five recurring usability pain points blocked successful outcomes across all categories.

+- Misaligned agent and user mental models: participants routinely “prompt gambled,” uncertain about what instructions would trigger or how to access essential capabilities.
+- Presumed trust without demonstrated competence or security: users balked at handing over credentials or accepting outputs without verification, noting a lack of preference elicitation and provenance.
+- Inflexible collaboration styles: participants wanted very different mixes of co-pilot versus autopilot control, but existing agents rarely exposed levers to pause, steer, or iteratively refine work.
+- Overwhelming communication overhead: verbose action logs and dense outputs exceeded user bandwidth, making it hard to track progress or locate the deliverable.
+- Metacognitive gaps: 14 of 31 participants encountered operational errors, and agents failed to detect or recover, often looping silently.

+Reliability therefore emerges as the bottleneck for agentic app adoption: users cannot trust, steer, or recover from failures even when the underlying models are capable.
+The study argues for treating reliability as a first-class citizen with explicit transparency, oversight, and error-handling affordances.

+The Reliability API exists to close that gap.
+Its enforcement layer provides a consistent runtime for applying policies, instrumenting tool use, and exposing controllable integration patterns (gateway proxy, guards, decorators, CrewAI metadata, full SDK loop).
+By externalizing reliability concerns into a focused service, teams can align product promises with user expectations, deliver auditable execution traces, and give operators the controls they need before rolling agentic experiences into production.

+> Shome, P., Krishnan, S., & Das, S. (2025).
+Why Johnny Can’t Use Agents:
+> Industry Aspirations vs. User Realities with AI Agent Software. arXiv
+> preprint arXiv:2509.14528.

 ## Getting started

 1. Create a virtual environment and install dependencies: